 My name is Landon.
 I am a working musician, experienced sound engineer and music instructor here in the twin cities.
 I have been teaching students of all ages since early 2008 and playing since the mid 90s.
-I teach guitar, drums, and electric bass at Music Go Round-Minnetonka.
-I am also experienced in piano, vocals, and many modern virtual instruments and recording technologies.
+I teach Guitar and Bass at my home in Maplewood.
+I am also experienced in piano, vocals, as well as many modern virtual instruments and recording technologies.
 Learning about one has given me insight into how others work, but, from a different point of view.
-It has enriched my understanding of how separate instruments work together as a whole, and made me experience much more interesting.
+It has enriched my understanding of how separate instruments work together as a whole, and made my experience much more interesting.

 I love seeing people grow in their ability and appreciation for their instruments.
 I also really enjoy the challenge of finding the best way to teach each individual student.
 You probably know that we all learn in our own way, and finding what works best for you is what I do best!